janekzimoch/janek_zimoch_personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, my name is Janek Zimoch, I am a software developer with 4 years of coding experience (2 years in a professional environemnt).
-My background lies in Machine Learning, my ambition and interests lie in development of full-stack applications, with or without the Machine Learning components.
-My ambition is to become and expert at developing full-stack applications, and I try to orient my personal and professional projects in this direction.
+My name is Janek Zimoch, I am a software developer with 4 years of coding experience.
+My interest lie in full-stack web development and machine learning.
+My ambition is to become and expert in building full-stack software products, and I orient my personal and professional projects to grow in this direction.

 I am curently working at Standard Charted Bank, where i develop signal-generation algorithms for algorithmic trading.
-Before that I worked as a research scientist intern in a Computer Vision Group at Toshiba Research Europe.
 I graduated with commendation (Top 3-5) from an MPhil in Machine Learning and Machine Intelligence [(MLMI)](https://www.mlmi.eng.cam.ac.uk/) at the University of Cambridge, in 2021.
 Prior to that, I obtained first class honors in Mechanical Engineering at the University of Bristol, ranking Top 1-2 in the cohort of 150 students.

 <!-- My interest in Software Engineering and Machine Learning began in summer 2018, when during my exchange year at UT Austin (TX, USA) I took several coding classes and started 'Extended Vision' computer vision project.
 My overarching goal is to build innovative software products to be used by a wider public. -->
  <!-- My current technical strengths lie in  -->